Canon M3 vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the M3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the M3 and 645Z can be found, respectively, in the Canon M3 Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M3 or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.